byrchkins/byrchkins.github.io/README.md

 The light is a tool that can be harnessed.
 The simplest way to bring attention to a objective is by contrasting a dark enviornment with a small light.
 Much like moths, people are drawn to the light which should make lighting choice a calculated decision to give players the ability to not only see, but navigate their surroundings effectively.

 <h2> Cardinal Colors </h2>

+<p> <i>Above
+            </i> </p>
-<p> In video games, color is one of the strongest tools for guiding players and comes with its own language people have built over time.
-In order to wield it properly,</p>

-<p>By keeping these “cardinal” colors consistent, you can subtly direct players without text, arrows, or dialogue. </p>
+<p> In video games, color is one of the strongest tools for guiding players and in order to wield it properly, you must learn the language people have built over time.
+In particular, yellow is one of the most important cardinal color, often marking points of interest, breakable crates, or climbable ledges.
+By keeping these “cardinal” colors consistent, you can subtly direct players without text, arrows, or dialogue. </p>
 <p><a href="https://www.gamedeveloper.com/design/color-in-games-an-in-depth-look-at-one-of-game-design-s-most-useful-tools">Check This Article Out For More In Depth Color Theory</a></p>
 </div>